 Beyond business as usual.

 Traditional development models rest on the belief that there are those who “have” and those who “have not.”
 And those who “have not” need stuff, need help, and need to be improved.
-WEA’s truth is: When availed freedom and access, community leaders have the vision and will to design and implement the most appropriate and long-lasting solutions.
+WEA’s truth is: When availed of freedom and access, community leaders have the vision and will to design and implement the most appropriate and long-lasting solutions.
 WEA’s work unleashes this existing leadership.
 We aren’t serving beneficiaries, we are connecting leaders to each other and to the skills and tools they need to protect our earth and strengthen communities from the inside out.
-We work with local leaders who build up other leaders.
+We work with leaders who build up other leaders.

 The Back Story

 WEA’s founding leaders spent years working in international development settings, and we saw many things that didn’t work.
 We saw development projects waste millions of dollars in failed attempts that didn’t address root causes or solicit community input.
 We saw programs attempting to help underserved communities instead perpetuate inequity and dependency by funneling aid without harnessing local knowledge.
 The stories often had the same ending: Local communities were left out of the process, money was wasted, and projects failed.

 Perhaps the most ironic mistake we observed was that these development and environmental strategies consistently left out women.
 Sure, women were cited as “target beneficiaries” but their critical contributions to food security, water access, community health, and climate adaptation were consistently overlooked, underfunded, and de-prioritized.
 Including gender equality as a UN Millennium Development goal was significant but not enough, as it often did not translate to real change.

 Years later, women leaders are still doing the majority of the work to ensure our world’s water is clean, food is secure, and communities are safe.
 Many still struggle to access training, funding, economic opportunity, and decision-making power.
 As a result, communities suffer, natural resources degrade, and the fabric of societies unravels.